 If fact…

-Bernese Mountain Dog Origins.
+Bernese Mountain Dog Origins

-While the actual origin of the Bernese Mountain dog is a bit uncertain, it is widely believed that these dogs were first created in Switzerland when the Roman Armies invaded Switzerland over 2000 years ago.
-During this “invasion”, it is believed that the Mastiffs that the Roman soldiers used in war were crossbred the the local herding dogs of that time.
+While the origin of the Bernese Mountain dog is a bit uncertain, it is widely believed that these dogs were first created in Switzerland when the Roman Armies invaded Switzerland over 2000 years ago.
+During this “invasion,” it is thought that the Mastiffs that the Roman soldiers used in war were crossbred with the local herding dogs of that time.
+Such a union produced a vast and powerful dog combined with the skills and intelligence needed to be a productive farm member.
+These dogs also had to be extremely tough because they were often forced to work in some pretty inhospitable environments.

 Ironically…

-You’re not going to want to wait too long before you start your obedience training otherwise what you’re likely going to find is that within just a few months, you’re lovable ball of fur is going to become a mountain of uncontrollable enthusiasm (which can be quite challenging at times)!
+If you haven’t already guessed, the Bernese Mountain Dog is significant and sturdy.
+But in addition to this, unlike some dog breeds where you may have a few months to procrastinate about beginning the obedience training, Bernese puppies don’t stay small for long!
+This means that you’re not going to want to wait too long before you start your obedience training;g otherwise, what you’re likely going to find is that within just a few months, you’re a lovable ball of fur is going to become a mountain of uncontrollable enthusiasm (which can be pretty challenging at times)!

 Looks wise…

-Male vs. Female Berners.
+Male vs. Female Berners

-Mean the female Berner is any less strong or powerful compared to the male!
-It just means that they might not look as intimidating to someone just glancing at them from a far.
+The females of the Breed are only slightly smaller than the males.
+However, you’ll notice that males seem to have a very masculine look, while females are much softer and feminine.
+That doesn’t mean the female Berner is any less intense or powerful than the male!
+It just means they might not look as intimidating to someone just glancing at them from afar.

-The Berner sheds a lot, especially during the changes in a season.
-Which means that it’s going to be really important for you to brush his coat once every week, particularly during spring and the fall, unless of course you don’t mind having everything you own covered in a beautiful tricolor coat!
+Bernese Mountain Dog Grooming and Care Until now, we’ve only been talking about the size of the Burmese Mountain dog.
+But guess what?
+These dogs are giant, and they’re also REALLY hairy.
+Plus, the Berner sheds a lot, especially during the seasons’ changes, which means that it’s going to be vital for you to brush his coat once every week, particularly during spring and the fall, unless, of course, you don’t mind having everything you own covered in a beautiful tricolor skin!

-The good news is…
+The excellent news is…

-We said this dog “grows” very fast, so this means that you’re likely to have a 60 to 70 pound “puppy” on your hands for a few years!
-Which is why, a Berner puppy may be difficult to handle for any new dog owner or new “large dog owner”.
+The Bernese Mountain Dog temperament is that of a very gentle, kind, and tolerant dog.
+That said, the average Bernese Mountain dog will remain very “puppy-like” for a long time – 3 to 4 years.
+But remember, we told you this dog “grows” very fast, so you’re likely to have a 60 to 70-pound “puppy” on your hands for a few years!
+This is why a Berner puppy may be difficult to handle for any new dog owner or “large dog owner.”

 These guys are going to be…

-Berner’s a generally very respectful dogs to their owners and generally want to please their owners and make them happy.
-This is true provided that your Berner is getting plenty of exercise and given ample time to burn off all of that energy that they inherently have.
+The Bernese Mountain Dogs are also often shy and cautious when interacting with strangers.
+This is why starting their training and socialization is essential as early as possible.
+The excellent news is that Berners are generally very respectful dogs to their owners and naturally want to please them and make them happy.
+This is true provided that your Berner is getting plenty of exercise and given ample time to burn off all the energy they inherently have.

 Bernese Training and Obedience

-Unfortunately, the Bernese Breed isn’t one of the healthiest breeds out there.
-Which is why as a whole, the life expectancy of your average Berner isn’t all that long (only 7 to 10 years).
+Unfortunately, the Bernese Breed isn’t one of the healthiest breeds out there, which is why, as a whole, the life expectancy of your average Berner isn’t all that long (only 7 to 10 years).
+And while we’d like to tell you that if you follow a few simple rules, your Bernese will likely live much longer, we wouldn’t want you to get your hopes up.

 Bernese Mountain Dog Health Risks such as: